zalohcin/eyes.sdk.javascript1/packages/visual-grid-client/README.md

   * `type`: the content type of the resource.
   * `value`: a `Buffer` of the resource content.
 * `matchLevel`: The method to use when comparing two screenshots, which expresses the extent to which the two images are expected to match.
+* `accessibilityLevel`: The accessibility to use for the screenshots.
+Possible values are 'None', 'AA' and 'AAA'.

 ### close()